 Can we “tune” UBA systems to identify these kinds of triggers?
 I believe we can.
 Pair these risk triggers with a flexible deployment of just-in-time training and you’ve created “lane assistance” warnings for information security, with the added benefit of only training those who need it and not wasting the time of those who don’t.

-Tom Pendergast is the chief architect of MediaPro's Adaptive Architecture(tm) approach to analyze, plan, train, and reinforce to deliver comprehensive awareness programs in the areas of information security, privacy, and corporate compliance.
-Tom has a Ph.D. in American ...
+Tom Pendergast, Ph.D., is the chief architect of MediaPro's Adaptive Awareness Framework, a vision of how to analyze, plan, train and reinforce to build a comprehensive awareness program, with the goal of building a risk-aware culture.
+He is the author or editor of 26 books ...
 View Full Bio